 EPA: Superfund Amendments and Reauthorization Act (SARA) Title III - This product contains aluminum oxide (fibrous forms) which is reportable under Section 313 (40 CFR 372).
 Sections 311 and 312 (40 CFR 370) apply (delayed hazard).
 Toxic Substances Control Act (TSCA) - RCF has been assigned a CAS number; however; it is an "article" under TSCA and therefore exempt from listing on the TSCA inventory.
 Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and the Clean Air Act (CAA) - This product contains fibers with an average diameter greater than one micron and thus is not considered a hazardous air pollutant.
 OSHA: Comply with Hazard Communication Standards 29 CFR 1910.1200 and 29 CFR 1926.59 and the Respiratory Protection Standards 29 CFR 1910.134 and 29 CFR 1926.103.
-California: "Ceramic fibers (airborne particles of respirable size)" is listed in Proposition 65, The Safe Drinking Water and Toxic Enforcement Act of 1986 as a chemical known to the State of California to cause cancer.
-Other States RCF products are not known to be regulated by states other than California; however, state and local OSHA and EPA regulations may apply to these products.
+California: MARNING: This product can expose you to "Ceramic fibers (airborne particles of respirable size)", which are known to the State of California to cause cancer.
+See "Labeling of HTIW Products Under California Proposition 65" at htiwcoalition.org for more information.

+Other States: RCF products are not known to be regulated by states other than California; however, state and local OSHA and EPA regulations may apply to these products.
 If in doubt, contact your local regulatory agency.